This a non-exhaustive list of terms relevant to digital connectivity.

 Financial Instruments

 Financial instruments are loans, guarantees, EU-support to project bonds, or dedicated equity funds.
 As compared to the traditional grant instrument, financial instruments have the advantage of attracting more additional investment (leverage).
-For the Connecting Europe Facility (CEF) support to the roll-out of broadband, the Commission envisions to use financial instruments as much as possible.
+For the Connecting Europe Facility (CEF) support to the roll-out of digital connectivity, the Commission envisions to use financial instruments as much as possible.

 Fixed wireless